 13. Debug Your Brain and Read

-Ladybugs are a tried and true way to cuten up a room, and also convey Spring has sprung!
+Ladybug decorations are a tried and true way to cuten up classrooms, and also convey the very important information that Spring has sprung!

 Inspire young students to read with the ladybird bulletin board.
 Use it as a library bulletin board or in the classroom in the reading section.

 Engage and encourage elementary school kids to protect the environment with this bee-themed bulletin board.
 It can also be used for an Earth Day bulletin board.